 Thankfully with things like google and an awesome growing disc golf community finding new disc golf courses to play is pretty easy today.
 While you’re traveling or around your hometown it’s good to know where the courses are.

 Finding new courses to play on will not only make the sport more enjoyable but improve your game as well.
-No two courses are alike and each have their own unique views and challenges.
-Having new shots to go after and a variety of obstacles around, help you learn new throws and looking at each new approach shot differently.
+No two courses are alike and each has its own unique views and challenges.
+Having new shots to go after and a variety of obstacles around, help you learn new throws, and looking at each new approach shot differently.

 I personally like to use the Udisc app.

 Udisc has come a long way in the disc golf scene.
 It’s now one of the best live score tracking apps to get live updates from tournaments and events from around the world.